How to Build Self-Trust (Especially After Trauma and Emotional Neglect)

 And if you grew up with emotional neglect or trauma, you probably learned the opposite: that your feelings were “too much,” your needs weren’t valid, and your safest bet was to second-guess yourself into oblivion.

-You probably learned to look outside yourself for permission, validation, and proof that you weren’t completely wrong about everything.
+You probably learned to look outside yourself for permission, validation, and proof that you weren’t completely wrong about everything, making it difficult to develop a right relationship with yourself.

 What Is Self-Trust?